 Fraternity and sorority life at Union College is part of a long and storied history dating back to 1825, and has proved to be an invaluable part of the campus community.
-As the home of the “Union Triad,” we are often recognized as the “Mother of Fraternities.”
-The fraternity and sorority life community at Union is comprised of the Interfraternity Council, the College Panhellenic Council, and the Multicultural Greek Council, together representing 20 chapters.
+As the home of six founding fraternities and the "Union Triad," we are often recognized as the “Mother of Fraternities.”
+The fraternity and sorority life community at Union is comprised of the Interfraternity Council, the College Panhellenic Council, and the Multicultural Greek Council, together representing 18 chapters.

 The rules and procedures outlined herein have been established by the College to promote a safe, healthy, and productive fraternity and sorority experience for all students involved.
 Fraternities and sororities must adhere to all rules and procedures that appear in this section, in addition to those outlined in the Student Conduct Code.

 A formal invitation to join a fraternity or sorority.
 Although you may receive several bids, you may only accept a bid from one organization.

 The local group of a Greek organization on campus.

 College Panhellenic Council (CPC)

 College advised council representing the three traditional sororities currently present on the Union campus.
 Council is governed by the rules of both the National Panhellenic Conference (NPC) and Union College.

 Coordinated hands-on engagement volunteer work/labor in the community, often done in conjunction with an agency or special cause.

 Any event or activity that is sponsored, endorsed, organized, or hosted by a fraternity and/or sorority or any of their members, or any event that a reasonable observer would associate with the fraternity and/or sorority.
 This also includes events or activities communicated by word of mouth or unofficial advertisement, whether they take place on College property, non-College owned off-campus properties, or at any other venue.
 The following bullets are meant to offer some examples and are not intended as the only way an event or activity can be considered a Greek Event: